MouraCosta/metadata-editor/README.rst

 ---------------------

-MetadataEditor is app written in Java that is responsible for reading and changing metadata with a very simple GUI.
-This is the GUI implementation only using Java Swing, the real processing is made by the exiftool_, a tool written Pearl.
+MetadataEditor is app written in Java that is responsible for reading and changing metadata on Unix environments with a very simple GUI.
+This is the GUI implementation only using Java Swing, the real processing is made by the exiftool_, a tool written Perl.

 .. _exiftool: https://github.com/exiftool/exiftool